allegro/ralph/docs/user/dns.md

 On the edit page of DataCenterAsset will appear a new tab DNS Edit.
 DNS records are matched using DataCenterAssets IP

-> "DNS edit is not transaction-safe, since it's communicating with external system through the api."